Ikemura-kei/RM2022-Hardware-Tutorial/README.md

   each tutorial 1.5hrs
 # Assignment Arrangement
-  Like a progress report, submit your own progress before the Sun every week
+  Like a progress report, submit your own progress before the Sun every week Upload your KiCad file + stm32cubeMX( .ioc) and zip them to google dive, one dive, even github etc.
+  Send me the link so that I can download and take a look
 # Receiving Announcement
   Before the Tutorial start, please download KiCad and stm32CubeMX